Net leverage ratio

-Our net covenant leverage2, as calculated under the 2018 Amended Senior Credit Facility and which includes certain unrealized M&A-related cost synergies and excludes both lease-related liabilities and vendor financing-related short-term liabilities, reached 3.4x at December 31, 2018 (September 30, 2018: 2.9x) and mainly reflected the same impacts as mentioned above.
+Our net covenant leverage, as calculated under the 2018 Amended Senior Credit Facility and which excludes lease-related liabilities and vendor financing-related short-term liabilities, was 3.2x at December 31, 2019.
+This was stable versus the prior quarter and represented a decrease from 3.4x end-2018.
 Our current net covenant leverage ratio is significantly below the springing maintenance covenant of 6.0x and the incurrence test of 4.5x net senior leverage.